-While this may be a “no duh” moment for you, the important thing to remember is that a jack hammer that is without raw power and, preferably, good weighting, is not only a waste of money but also a source of impending frustration.
-They are vital when demolishing old concrete, pavement, and other hard or unmanageable surfaces.
-This is one of the many reasons why this bad boy is one of the most common, leading tools in the industry.
+I think that the first important thing I’ve learned to remember is that a jack hammer without raw power and, preferably, good weighting, is not only a waste of money but also a source of impending frustration.
+The power and weight they offer are vital when demolishing old concrete, pavement, and other hard or unmanageable surfaces.

-Pneumatic and electric jackhammers alike are used in the professional construction world, their technology having been steadily increased throughout the years to a significant level.
-What once used to be mostly found within a city or construction crew’s arsenal, these demolition hammers have now become easily accessible and affordable for the common Joe–or Jack…of all trades.
+Pneumatic and electric jackhammers alike are used in the professional construction world, their technology having been steadily increased throughout the years to a significant level and are quite common for even us everyday Joe or Jane consumers.
+What once used to be mostly found within a city or construction crew’s arsenal, demolition hammers have now become easily accessible and affordable for the common Jack or Jill of all trades.

-As of today, there are two main types of jackhammers on the market which are utilized daily and regularly: electric and pneumatic.
-In order to accurately select which of these tools would work best for your desired application(s), then you definitely need to understand the differences between them.
+Today, while there are other options, there are two main types of jackhammers on the market which are utilized daily and most regularly, which are electric and pneumatic.
+I believe that in order to accurately select which of these tools would work best for you and your desired application(s), then it would definitely benefit you to understand the differences between them.

-Whether you’re buying this tool for yourself or as a gift, skim over this guide right quick in order to understand the differences between the electric and pneumatic so that you’re able choose the right one!
+Whether you’re buying this tool for yourself or as a gift, why not take the time skim over this guide right quick in order to understand the differences between these electric and air ground-pounders so that you’re able choose the right one!

 A pneumatic jackhammer is able to effectively get the breaking task done by using high-pressure air from a nearby air compressor.
 The air compressor itself is typically powered by a diesel engine in order provide the sufficient amount of force needed by the demolition tool.